 Meanwhile, one of Sai’s clones talks to Naruto and tells him about Sakura’s intentions to kill Sasuke herself to free Naruto of his burden.
 Kakashi decides to try to stop Sakura on his own and instructs Yamato and Naruto to return to the village.
 Naruto, however, sneaks away from Yamato.

 Danzo is heading back to the village after fleeing from the Five Kage Summit, and Madara transports Sasuke and Karin to fight against Danzo.
-A major battle takes place between Sasuke and Danzo, ending with Sasuke having the upper hand; as part of this, he also attacks Karin, who Danzo is using as a human shield.
+A major battle takes place between Sasuke and Danzo, ending with Sasuke having the upper hand.
+As part of this, he also attacks Karin, who Danzo is using as a human shield.

 As Sasuke is about to finish off Karin, Sakura arrives.
 Sakura claims she’s abandoned the Hidden Leaf Village, and Sasuke tells her to prove her loyalty by killing Karin.
-Kakashi arrives on the scene just as it seems that Sasuke is going to kill Naruto, but Naruto arrives in the nick of time.
+Kakashi arrives on the scene just as it seems that Sasuke is going to kill Sakura, but Naruto arrives in the nick of time.
 Sasuke and Nartuo have a confrontation before Madara takes Sasuke away.

 Killer Bee also has a confrontation with Kisame.
-The Raikage arrives during the battle, and together, he and Killer Bee and decapitate Kisame.
+The Raikage arrives during the battle, and together, he and Killer Bee decapitate Kisame.
 Before that, though, Kisame’s sword Samehada seems to favor Bee’s chakra.
 Bee claims the sword as a spoil of war, but it turns out there’s more to Samehada than what Bee believes.

 These episodes also see the various Hidden Villages preparing for the Fourth Great Ninja War.

-The episodes in this disc are very important for progressing the overall story, and because of events that happen, it creates a lot of changes for the Naruto universe.
+The episodes in this set are very important for progressing the overall story, and because of events that happen, it creates a lot of changes for the Naruto universe.
 There were about three or four episodes in this set that, while they included some occasional progression the story, tended to be “clip shows” more than anything else.
 I can’t truly call those particular episodes “filler” because if you skip them, you will miss important pieces of information that help to progress the story.
 When watching these episodes, expect to see the scene of Sakura trying to keep Sasuke from leaving the Hidden Leaf Village during the Sasuke Retrieval Arc several times.

 By the end of the episodes in this set, it’s obvious that the forthcoming Fourth Great Ninja War is going to be a major story arc.